Characters: A Certain Magical Index Sisters

 open/close all folders The clones share the following tropes:

-- Art Evolution: In the Railgun S anime, they have much more natural-looking and expressive eyes than in Index.
-This may reflect Mikoto's perception of them, since their dead-looking eyes are commented on by other characters.
+- Art Evolution: In the Railgun S anime, they have much more natural-looking eyes than in Index, though they still don't look like Mikoto's and aren't much more expressive.

 - Clones Are People Too: Not at first, but once Touma saves 10032 and gives her a speech, they begin to start treating themselves as individuals more, rather than just puppets of the Hive Mind.